Bayawan: Infrastructure

-The main infrastructure of the city is concentrated in the city proper, although various dams for agricultural purposes have been constructed to improve irrigation in the farm lands.
-The connecting road to Kabankalan City is also nearing completion.
-The 2.5 kilometers long boulevard fronting the beachfront in the city proper is among the longest in the province, and has become a major local venue as well as a tourist attraction.
+The main infrastructure of the city is concentrated in the city proper, although various dams for agricultural purposes have been constructed to improve irrigation in the farmlands.
+The connecting road to Kabankalan City has been completed.
+The 2.5 kilometers long boulevard fronting the beachfront in the city proper is among the longest in the province, and has become a major local venue and tourist attraction.

 Transport

 As of 2000 the city had 645.23 km of roads; 6.26% of which are National Roads; 19.41% are Provincial Roads; 1.79% are City Roads/Streets; and majority of which is 72.54% are Barangay Roads.
 Moreover, of the total road length only 5.75% are concrete roads and 2.81% asphalt roads.
 Of the unpaved roads, only 105 kilometers are gravel roads and the remaining 75.16% or 485 kilometers are earth fill roads.
 This translates that most of the roads especially the barangay roads in the upland barangays are not passable during bad weather conditions.
 The road situation affected for the residents in the hinterlands and the farmers have to shoulder very high cost of transporting their products.

-The improvement of road infrastructure of the city especially the provincial road that connects the City Proper, Kalumboyan and Manduao to the City of Kabankalan in Negros Occidental is deemed to open up a new dimension in the economic and social activity of the city.
-The improvement of the city's transport route to Mabinay and towards the Cities of Tanjay and Bais is recently seen to be apparent.
+The improvement of road infrastructure of the city especially the provincial road that connects the City Proper, Kalumboyan and Manduao to Kabankalan City in Negros Occidental is deemed to open up a new dimension in the economic and social activity of the city.
+The improvement of the city's transport route to Mabinay and towards the Cities of Tanjay and Bais is also apparent.